Anarchist communism

-Anarchist communism (Note: Also known as anarcho-communism or libertarian communism.) is a far-left political ideology and anarchist school of thought that advocates a form of stateless communism.
-It calls for the abolition of private real property but retention of personal property and collectively-owned items, goods, and services.
-It supports social ownership of property and the distribution of resources (i.e. from each according to his ability, to each according to his needs).
+Anarchist communism (Note: Also known as anarcho-communism or libertarian communism.) is an anarchist school of thought that advocates a form of communism where society is organized through horizontal networks of voluntary associations.
+It calls for the abolition of hierarchies, as well as private property but retention of personal property and collectively owned items, goods, and services.
+It supports common ownership of property and the free distribution of resources under the principle of "from each according to his ability, to each according to his needs".

 Anarchist communism was first formulated as such in the Italian section of the International Workingmen's Association.
 The theoretical work of Peter Kropotkin took importance later as it expanded and developed pro-organizationalist and insurrectionary anti-organizationalist section.
 Examples of anarchist communist societies are the anarchist territories of the Makhnovshchina during the Russian Revolution, and those of the Spanish Revolution, most notably revolutionary Catalonia.